Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Layered fractal imaginary cubes

-Fractal objects with square projections along three orthogonal directions were investigated in \cite{bridges1}, and the more general notion of an imaginary cube was introduced in \cite{algorithm}. \begin{definition} An {\em imaginary cube} is an object that is projected to squares along three orthogonal directions so that, for each direction, the four edges of the projected square are parallel to the other two directions. \end{definition} An imaginary cube is contained in a cube defined by the three square projections.
-When we need to specify this cube $C$, we say that it is an imaginary cube of $C$.
-Note that a regular octahedron also has square projections along three orthogonal directions, but it is not an imaginary cube.
+\begin{definition} An {\em imaginary cube} is an object that is projected to squares in three orthogonal directions, and in each of these projected squares, the four edges are parallel to the other two projection directions. \end{definition}

+Note that a regular octahedron also has square projections in three orthogonal directions, but it is not an imaginary cube.
+An imaginary cube is contained in a cube $C$ defined by the three square projections.
+When it is necessary to specify $C$, we say that it is an imaginary cube of a cube $C$.

-A regular tetrahedron is an example of a polyhedral imaginary cube.
-There are two more polyhedral imaginary cubes that are relevant to this paper: hexagonal bipyramid imaginary cube (H in short) and triangular antiprismoid imaginary cube (T in short), which are defined in Fig.~\ref{fig1}, and cubes of which they are imaginary cubes are given in Fig.~\ref{fig2}.
-H and T have some remarkable properties.
-H is a {\em double imaginary cube} in that it is an imaginary cube of two different cubes and thus it has six square projections.
-T has the property that the three diagonals of T are orthogonal to each other, and H and T form a three-dimensional tiling of the space \cite{algorithm}.
+A regular tetrahedron is an example of an imaginary cube.
+There are two more polyhedral imaginary cubes that are relevant to this paper: triangular antiprismoid imaginary cube (abbreviated as T) and hexagonal bipyramid imaginary cube (abbreviated as H).
+They are defined in Figure~\ref{fig1}, and cubes of which they are imaginary cubes are illustrated in Figure~\ref{fig2}.
+T and H exhibit remarkable properties: H is a {\em double imaginary cube} in that it is an imaginary cube of two different cubes and thus it has six square projections.
+T is notable in that its three diagonals are orthogonal to each other.
+Furthermore, T and H together form a three-dimensional tiling of the space as explained in \cite{algorithm}.